MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-create-richtexteditor.md

         }
     }

-    // ensures that when the page loads, the peristed value is read into the rich text editor control trigger OnAfterGetCurrRecord()
+    // Ensures that when the page loads, the persisted value is read into the rich text editor control trigger OnAfterGetCurrRecord()
     begin
         RichText := rec.GetRichText();